AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 }
 ```

-The returned result contains multiple fields, with the request field being the request body when the task was initiated, while the response field is the response body returned after the task is completed, consistent with the requests and returns of the Luma Videos Generation API.
+The returned result contains multiple fields, with the request field being the request body when the task was initiated, and the response field being the response body returned after the task is completed, consistent with the requests and responses of the Luma Videos Generation API.
 The field descriptions are as follows.

 - `id`: The ID of the video task generated, used to uniquely identify this video generation task.
-- `video_id`: The unique identifier of the video in the queried video task, which needs to be passed when performing extension operations on the video next time.
+- `video_id`: The unique identifier of the video in this queried video task, which needs to be passed when performing extension operations on the video next time.
-- `request`: The request information in the video task.
+- `request`: The request information in the queried video task.
-- `response`: The return information in the video task.
+- `response`: The return information in the queried video task.

 ## Batch Query Operation

-This is for querying the details of video tasks for multiple task IDs.
-Unlike the above, the action needs to be selected as retrieve_batch.
+This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.

 **Request Body** includes:

-- `ids`: The array of uploaded task IDs.
+- `ids`: An array of uploaded task IDs.
 - `action`: The operation method for the task.

 Set as shown in the image below: